Wednesday

 Brief Description:

-This course aims to enable you to acquire the painting and drawing skills and knowledge to express your own ideas and emotions and to analyse and enjoy the work of other artists.
-Topics covered will be: drawing, colour, tone, perspective and composition.
+This Painting and Drawing course aims to enable you to acquire the painting and drawing skills and knowledge to express your own ideas and emotions and to analyse and enjoy the work of other artists.
+Topics covered will be: painting, drawing, tone, composition, colour and perspective.

 Previous Experience and Knowledge Needed?